 Taxpayer-financed with both employers and employees paying for significant monthly healthcare insurance

-See also Bermuda's Health Support Groups by the same author.
+See also Bermuda's Health Support Groups and Bermuda's Healthcare Requirements and Costs, by the same author.

 Staff at the two hospitals number over 1500.
 Bermuda has audiologists, chiropodists, chiropractors, dentists, dental technicians, dieticians, medical doctors.
 There are also emergency medial technicians, medical laboratory technologists, midwives, nurses with SRN status or equivalent or enrolled, occupational therapists, optometrists and opticians, dispensing opticians, pharmacies, pharmacists, physiotherapists, radiographers and speech-language therapists.
 Under the Nurses Act 1969, all nurses, whether registered (SRN or equivalent) or enrolled, are required to renew their licenses on an annual basis.
 The Medical Program at KEMH has an Annual Review and Awards Ceremony, sponsored by the Bermuda-based prominent international corporation Merck Sharpe and Dohme.
 It provides thousands of dollars a year in awards as part of a commitment to Continuing Medical Education at KEMH.

 The fees are set by Government and are reviewed annually.
 Overall, they are at least as expensive, often much more so, than those applied at most US hospitals.
 There are four schedules regulating these fees.
 They are:

 Bermuda Hospitals Board (Medical and Dental Charges) Order

 New KEMH hospital wing under construction, August 2013